A keto Mexican casserole is a perfect meal for low-carb dieters looking to mix things up.1

 This low-carbohydrate alternative to traditional rice is a great way to get a Mexican food fix without all the carbs.
 Cauliflower rice is packed with nutrients, and it’s very versatile.
 It can be used as Mexican toppings like cheese, salsa, and meats.

 One other topping that hasn’t been mentioned yet is hot sauce.
-Some people wonder “is hot sauce good for weight loss?”, and the answer is yes; on keto, hot sauce acts as another way to flavor sides like cauliflower rice without adding carbs or calories.
+Some people question whether hot sauce is good for weight loss and the answer is yes, it is.
+On keto, hot sauce acts as another way to flavor sides like cauliflower rice without adding carbs or calories.

 Cheese Dip